mattvenn/turtleprize/lesson-1.md

 After all students have saved, ask them to press `f5` to run the program.
 If they've correctly typed the program they should have a window popped up with a horizontal line in it.
 Check everyone's screen to see this has happened.

-Explain that everytime they make a change they should save the file `ctrl+s` and then run it with `f5`.
+Explain that every time they make a change they should save the file `ctrl+s` and then run it with `f5`.

 Now ask the students to take it in turns to create their initials using the *useful turtle commands* in the handout.
 If they haven't finished, set it as homework.

 Encourage students to take turns coding.
 One writes code and the other helps to come up with ideas.
 Also encourage them to look at other pair's graphics and the code that made them.

+## Extension activity

+After creating their initials, ask students to draw a picture, or to explore the other turtle commands detailed in the handout.

 ## Plenary : 5 minutes